typeworld/typeworld/Python/Lib/typeWorld/README.md

 Optional set name of font.
 This is used to group fonts in the UI.
 Think of fonts here that are of identical technical formats but serve different purposes, such as "Office Fonts" vs. "Desktop Fonts".

 Type: [MultiLanguageText](#class_MultiLanguageText)<br />
 Required: False<br />
-<div id="class_Font_attribute_timeAddedForUser"></div>

-#### timeAddedForUser

-Timestamp of the time the user has purchased this font or the font has become available to the user otherwise, like a new font within a foundry’s beta font repository.
-Will be used in the UI to signal which fonts have become newly available in addition to previously available fonts.
-This is not to be confused with the [Version.releaseDate](#class_Version_attribute_releaseDate), although they could be identical.

-Type: Int<br />
-Required: False<br />
-<div id="class_Font_attribute_timeFirstPublished"></div>

-#### timeFirstPublished

-Timestamp of the initial release of the font.
-May also be define family-wide at [Family.timeFirstPublished](#class_Family_attribute_timeFirstPublished).

-Type: Int<br />
-Required: False<br />
 <div id="class_Font_attribute_uniqueID"></div>